ultimate271/notes/virgil/aeneid02.md

-BOOK SECOND

-THE STORY OF THE SACK OF TROY
+# BOOK SECOND: THE STORY OF THE SACK OF TROY

+## Aeneas begins his tale
 All were hushed, and sate with steadfast countenance; thereon, high from his cushioned seat, lord Aeneas thus began:

+### Aeneas recalls his PTSD, but resolves to continue
 'Dreadful, O Queen, is the woe thou bidst me recall, how the Grecians pitiably overthrew the wealth and lordship of Troy; and I myself saw these things in all their horror, and I bore great part in them.
 What